ImageMagick/Usage-Markdown/quantize/index.md

 This means you can convert an image into a simpler color table image, listing each color present.
 The width of the image returns the number of colors, and if you need to actually list the colors you can output it to a "`txt:`" image format.

-For example here is the color table for the tree image.
+For example, here is the color table for the tree image.

 ~~~{data-capture-out="tree_colors.txt"}
 convert tree.gif -unique-colors -scale 1000%  tree_colors.gif